State Law Background

 - Impose a waiting period on firearm purchases;

 - Regulate unsafe handguns (“junk guns” or “Saturday night specials”);

 - Allow local governments to regulate firearms; or

 - Require any permit or license for the carrying of concealed firearms.

-In 2015, Vermont had the 13th lowest number of gun deaths per capita among the states.
-In that year alone, 69 people died from gunshot wounds in Vermont.
-Vermont had the 20th highest rate of crime gun exports among the states between 2010 and 2015– meaning that crime guns originally sold in Vermont were recovered after being used in crimes in other states at the 20th highest rate among the states.
+In 2016, Vermont had the 15th lowest number of gun deaths per capita among the states.
+In that year alone, 78 people died from gunshot wounds in Vermont.
+Vermont had the 20th highest rate of crime gun exports among the states in 2016– meaning that crime guns originally sold in Vermont were recovered after being used in crimes in other states at the 20th highest rate among the states.

 Vermont Firearms Laws